-In this guide, we’re going to explain everything you need to know about buying a table tennis racket, and how to select the right one for your playing style.
+In this guide, we’re going to explain everything you need to know about buying a ping pong paddle, and how to select the right one for your playing style.
 Check the table of contents below if you want to skip the science and head straight to the paddle recommendations.

-What is a table tennis racket made of?
+What is a ping pong paddle made of?

 While you’re pondering over ping pong paddles, it’s helpful to first know what one is and the components that go into it.
-Sure, it’s not the most riveting part of the purchasing process, but by learning the different parts of a table tennis racquet, you’ll be able to select the right one for your skill level and playing style.
+Sure, it’s not the most riveting part of the purchasing process, but by learning the different parts of a ping pong racquet, you’ll be able to select the right one for your skill level and playing style.

 You might be surprised to learn that a ping pong paddle can be any size, and shape or any weight, as long as the blade is flat and rigid.

 Blades usually comprise of 5 or more thin layers of wood or other material.
 5-ply and 7-ply blades are most commonly found on the market, and the mixture of soft and hard woods and composite materials help to create a paddle’s performance.

 The main difference between carbon and wood is predictability.
 Wood is a natural material as is therefore non-uniform in nature.
 Simply put, a blade made from wood will be a little bit unique, but over time and with practice, you will learn its quirks and get used to it.
 Although all blades need to be at least 85% made from wood, the small percentage of carbon fiber will add some extra predictability to the paddle.